Physician Assistant Program Policies

 Failure to meet conditions established in a remediation agreement or learning contract.

 Graduation Requirements: To graduate from the Ohio University Physician Assistant Program and be awarded the Master of Physician Assistant Practice Degree, students must pass each required course with a grade of “C” or better and have a cumulative program GPA of 3.0.
 In addition, students must meet the minimum requirements of the following summative evaluations:

 Complete payment of all tuition, program fees, university fees and library charges

 Harassment: Ohio University is committed to a campus and community climate that is welcoming, respectful and safe.
 You are entitled to be free of discrimination and harassment and should not be subjected to such behaviors by students, faculty members or staff.
-For additional information, please consult the OU Student Handbook and the OU Harassment Policy at: http://www.ohio.edu/harassment/.
+For additional information, please consult the OHIO Student Handbook and the OHIO Harassment Policy at: http://www.ohio.edu/harassment/.

 Domestic Students: All domestic students enrolled seven or more credit hours must carry health insurance.
 An accident and sickness insurance plan (Domestic Plan) designed to supplement the care provided by the Student Health Service is automatically billed to all students meeting this guideline.
 Domestic students can complete a waiver declaration if they have comparable coverage.
 Students must submit the waiver via their My OHIO Student Center.
 The name and policy number of your insurance company are required when submitting the waiver.
 Dependent coverage is also available.